HarshilModh/Care_Connect/README.md

 We have deployed this application on AWS EC2.
 You can access it at:
 [http://3.138.189.214:5173/](http://3.138.189.214:5173/)

-*Note: The AWS EC2 instance may be paused due to low credits.
-Please Shirsha know if you face any issues accessing the application.*
+*Note: The AWS EC2 instance may be stopped because of low CPU credits.
+If the application is unavailable when you try to access or run it, please notify Shirsha so the EC2 instance can be brought back online.*

 ### Credentials for Testing CareConnect